desafioaltbank/desafio/README.md

 ## Steps to Execution

 > Disclaimer: All steps below worked on Windows 11 Pro with Powershell on version 5.1.
+If you have a cluster ready, just download the repository or apply it with the CRD ApplicationSet

 1- Download desafio repository: